 - Notice an employee, student, or third party informs the Title IX Coordinator, or other Official with Authority, of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct outlined in this Policy. - Official with Authority (OWA) an employee of the University who has responsibility to implement corrective measures for harassment, discrimination, and/or retaliation on behalf the University. - Parties includes the Complainant(s) and Respondent(s), collectively. - Postsecondary Institution a campus of the University of California, the California State University, or the California Community Colleges, a private postsecondary educational institution (which USF is), or an independent institution of higher education that receives state financial assistance. - Recipient a postsecondary education program that is a recipient of federal funding.
-USF is a recipient. - Relevant Evidence evidence that tends to prove (inculpatory) or disprove (exculpatory) an issue in the complaint. - Remedies post-Final Determination actions directed to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the University's educational program. - Respondent an individual who has been reported to be the perpetrator of conduct that could constitute discrimination based on sex or gender, sexual harassment, other sexual misconduct defined by this policy; or retaliation for engaging in a protected activity related to this Policy. - Responsible Employee an employee who has the authority to take action to redress sexual harassment or provide supportive measures to students, or who has the duty to report sexual harassment to an appropriate school official who has that authority. - Sanction a consequence imposed by the University on a Respondent who is found to have violated this Policy. - Sexual Harassment the umbrella category including offenses of sexual harassment, sexual assault, stalking, and dating and domestic violence. - Student any individual who has accepted an offer of admission, or who is registered or enrolled for credit or non-credit bearing coursework, and who maintains an ongoing educational relationship with the Recipient.
+USF is a recipient. - Relevant Evidence evidence that tends to prove (inculpatory) or disprove (exculpatory) an issue in the complaint. - Remedies post-Final Determination actions directed to the Complainant and/or the community as mechanisms to address safety, prevent recurrence, and restore access to the University's educational program. - Respondent an individual who has been reported to be the perpetrator of conduct that could constitute discrimination based on sex or gender, sexual harassment, other sexual misconduct defined by this policy; or retaliation for engaging in a protected activity related to this Policy. - Responsible Employee4 an employee of the University of San Francisco who is obligated by policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator.
+All employees who are not confidential employees are considered responsible employees.4 - Sanction a consequence imposed by the University on a Respondent who is found to have violated this Policy. - Sexual Harassment the umbrella category including offenses of sexual harassment, sexual assault, stalking, and dating and domestic violence. - Student any individual who has accepted an offer of admission, or who is registered or enrolled for credit or non-credit bearing coursework, and who maintains an ongoing educational relationship with the Recipient.